MicrosoftDocs/security/security-docs/zero-trust/adopt/secure-remote-hybrid-work.md

 - Inventory users, endpoints, apps, data, and networks to understand the state of security and estimate the level of effort required to transform the estate.
 - Document the goals and plan for incremental adoption based on priorities.
 An example is to secure identities and Microsoft 365 services, followed by endpoints.
 Next, secure apps and SaaS services using modern authentication methods and segmentation capabilities provided by Conditional Access.
 - For the principle of using least privileged access, inventory how many accounts have privileged access and reduce those to the least number of accounts possible.
 Accounts that require privileged access should use just-in-time and just-enough-access (JIT/JEA) to limit standing administration privileges.
 Should a breach occur, accounts that are compromised are limited, which minimizes the blast radius.
-Except for a “break glass” account, no standing admin access should be permitted for highly privileged roles, which include application administration roles for productivity services such as SharePoint, Exchange, and Teams.
+Except for a "break glass" account, no standing admin access should be permitted for highly privileged roles, which include application administration roles for productivity services such as SharePoint, Exchange, and Teams.

 ### Organizational planning and alignment